 - The approved engineer listed with the certified testing laboratory has to be present during the execution of a given test.
 If the listed engineer is not present during the test, that test shall not be accepted.

 - A group of manufacturers of a particular product can get together with the purpose of testing for approval.
-A request for such testing must be made to Permitting, Environment and Regulatory Affairs prior to the testing (use the special project / hourly rate application).
+A request for such testing must be made to the Regulatory and Economic Resources Department prior to the testing (use the special project / hourly rate application).
 The intent of this procedure is to try to help manufacturers of the same products curtail the cost of testing.